Day 1: Dhaka arrival and a slow orientation to the city

-Check out from your hotel and drive (2.5 hours) to Sreemangal by reserved car.
-Upon arrival, check in at hotel Grand Sultan.
-Enjoy the natural surroundings and hotel amenities till late noon.
-Your guide will offer you some activities; visiting tribal villages, and Bazar or hiking through the tea estates and fruit plantations.
-Overnight stay at Hotel Grand Sultan Tea Resort. (you can also skip activities for this afternoon and just relax in the resort and enjoy nature)
+Check out of your hotel and drive (2.5 hours) to Sreemangal by reserved car.
+Upon arrival, check in at the Grand Sultan Hotel.
+Enjoy the natural surroundings and hotel amenities until late noon.
+Your guide will offer you some activities, such as visiting tribal villages in Bazar or hiking through the tea estates and fruit plantations.
+Overnight stay at Hotel Grand Sultan Tea Resort (you can also skip activities for this afternoon and just relax in the resort and enjoy nature.)

 Day 8: Lawacharra National Park, Khashia Tribal village, bird watching trip to Baikka Beel